Our goal is to make sure that all patients are seen as quickly as possible. If you are late for your appointment, we may ask you to reschedule.

 It is helpful to have the following information ready when you call:

 Please understand that we cannot call in prescriptions for antibiotics without seeing your child first.
 This is policy that we must follow.

 If a relative or baby-sitter brings your child to the office for treatment, we must have the parent's consent to treat the child.
 Please have your child's caregiver bring a written letter or a 'Consent to Treat' form signed by you, as the parent or legal guardian.

-Osthemo office open Saturday at 8 a.m. for sick-child appointments; please call to schedule an appointment or for information.
+Open Saturday at 8 a.m. for sick-child appointments; please call for an appointment or more information.